-Orpheus married Eurydice; however, their happiness was short-lived, for Eurydice was bitten on her ankle by a poisonous snake and died, in some accounts, on her wedding night.
-Distraught, Orpheus followed his love down to Hades and with his music charmed Charon, the ferryman, and Cerberus, the fearsome dog which guarded the gates, to allow him into the realm of shades.
-Meeting Persephone, the wife of Hades, he beseeched the goddess with his song to release Eurydice and allow her to return to the land of the living.
-Hades then appeared and, moved by Orpheus’ offer that if Eurydice could not be released, he would stay himself in the underworld, the god consented to her release.
+Orpheus married Eurydice (aka Agriope); however, their happiness was short-lived, for Eurydice was bitten on her ankle by a poisonous snake when attempting to escape an attacker, the demigod Aristaeus.
+Eurydice died, in some accounts, on her wedding night.
+Distraught, Orpheus followed his love down to Hades, the Greek Underworld, and with his music charmed Charon, the ferryman, and Cerberus, the fearsome dog which guarded the gates, to allow him into the realm of shades.
+Meeting Persephone, the wife of the god Hades, he beseeched the goddess with his song to release Eurydice and allow her to return to the land of the living.
+Hades, who ruled the Underworld, then appeared and, moved by Orpheus’ offer that if Eurydice could not be released, he would stay himself in the Underworld, the god consented to her release.
 There was, however, a condition.
 The shadow of Eurydice would follow behind Orpheus as he left Hades, but if he once looked back at her, she would forever remain in the world of the dead.
-Delighted, Orpheus agreed to this simple request but as he walked through the shadows of Hades and heard not a single footfall from behind, he began to doubt Eurydice was there.
+Delighted, Orpheus agreed to this simple request but as he walked through the shadows of Hades and heard not a single footfall from behind, he began to doubt Eurydice was still there following.
 Then, almost at the threshold of the world of light and happiness, the doubtful Orpheus looked back.
 There she was, the shadow of Eurydice, but as soon as their eyes met, the girl vanished.
 In despair, Orpheus stumbled to the daylight and collapsed, his grief not allowing him to eat or drink.
 Finally, he gathered his senses and roamed the forests of Thrace, but he shunned human company and never sang or played his lyre again.

 Maenads & Death